Looking for a replacement valve kit for your Marshall JCM2000 DSL100? You’ve come to the right place.

 What Valves Does The Marshall JCM2000 DSL100 Amplifier Use?

-We also offer Marshall El34 power valves (matched quad) for those owners who specifically want the Marshall branded valves.
+We also offer original Marshall EL34 power valves (matched quads) for those owners who specifically want the Marshall branded valves.

 Replace the valves on your Marshall amplifier and hear the difference.

 If you have any questions about replacing the valves on your Marshall JCM2000 DSL100 please do not hesitate to drop us an email and we will get straight back to you.
 We have over 30 years of experience so we will be happy to advise.

 We also suggest that you take a look at our very helpful FAQ section where we answer most questions.
 You will also get lots of useful hints and tips on upgrading your tubes.

 - Premium quality valves giving superb tone and power.

 - Every valve kit is carefully chosen and digitally balanced and matched.